SonarSource/sonar-scanner-python/README.md

 Install with pip:
 ```
-pip install sonar-scanner-python FIXME -- The actual package name is not yet defined.
-Refer to PYSCAN-35
+pip install pysonar
 ```

 # Usage

-Once installed, the `sonar-scanner-python` can be run from the command line to perform an analysis.
+Once installed, the `pysonar` can be run from the command line to perform an analysis.
 It assumes a running SonarQube server or a project configured on SonarCloud.

 ## Setting up analysis properties